 8. I don't have a riding helmet yet, may I bring my bicycle or other sports helmet?

 Only riding helmets are safety tested and approved (ASTM/FEI) for riding.
-Other sports helmets may be as cheap as $11, but do you or your loved ones have a $11 brain?
+Borrow our riding helmets or invest in your own.
+Other sports helmets may be as cheap as $11, but do you or your loved ones have an $11 brain?

 9. Where can I buy a helmet and boots locally?
 Why not buy online?